 Before the 1940s the main winter sport in Stoke was hockey and, in summer, tennis was played on the ground adjacent to the Stoke Memorial hall.
 Rugby football was not played at Stoke in those early years, although it soon thrived (see below).

-The development of nearby Saxton Field has created a modern sports ground capable of hosting international events.
+In 2017 Nelson celebrated their 175th Anniversary Day and one of the projects to be celebrated was this world class, jointly-owned and funded regional sports and recreational facility.
+The development of Saxton Field has created a modern sports ground capable of hosting international events.
 The grounds cater for softball, cricket, football, hockey, netball, archery and track/field activities.
-The Saxton Stadium facilitates many indoor sports including futsal, handball, basketball, table tennis, volleyball and others.
+The Saxton Stadium now facilitates many indoor sports including futsal, handball, basketball, table tennis, volleyball and others.

 Stoke Tennis Club